New Zealand Student Tours with KANES

 Coasts

 We see how aspects and locations affect the weather at different places.
-We experience moderated temperatures and periods of strong salt laded winds that affect the beaches and various coastal erosion and deposition processes
+We experience moderated temperatures and periods of strong salt laded winds that affect the beaches and various coastal erosion and deposition processes.

 Deserts

 Here we can experience both extremes of heat and cold, explore the poor soils and the reasons for low rainfall rates that contribute to desert formation.
-See also: Adventure and Desert Zone and Active volcano Zone

 Click here to See today's weather with current map & Satellite photos.